EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-renamed-to-control-tower.md

 author: Eva Dinckel and Dan Young
 date: "2019-03-18"
 heroImage: /img/blog/cup-renamed-to-ct.png
 title: Concourse-Up, now called Control-Tower
 heading: Our
 headingBold: blog
 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

-Hello dear Concourse-Up users!
+Hello dear Concourse-Up users!</br>
-We have exciting news to share with you: Concourse-up has changed name!
+We have exciting news to share with you: Concourse-up has changed name!</br>
 Introducing...🥁 **Control-Tower for Concourse**! 🎉